kuljitsingh-crypto/rc-rich-text-editor/README.md

 ## Props

-The `SimpleRichTextEditor` component accepts the following props:
+The `RichTextEditor` component accepts the following props:

 - `id` (required): Unique identifier for the editor
 - `name` (required): Name attribute for the editor